chwong1996/myhome/_posts/2019-06-19-settling-down.markdown

 It was all fun and joy until I was in the pantry having a conversation with Jon P, talking about how much I have changed from university until now.
 “Wait until you’ve hit the year milestone my friend”.

-What he said is true, time flies and it is a train that is not stopping until I’m 60 years old with 3 kids and a dog, living in a semi-detached house outside London, and it isn’t like this train is stopping because “apologies there has been signal failure with the train in front we will resume the service shortly” only for you to wait for an eternity and got you to work 3 years 46 days 9 hours and 15 minutes late.
+What he said is true, time flies and it is a train that is not stopping until I’m 60 years old with 3 kids and a dog, living in a semi-detached house outside London, and it isn’t like this train is stopping because “apologies ladies and gentlemen there has been signal failure with the train in front we will resume the service shortly” only for that shortly to be for 3 years 9 months and 45 minutes and make you late at work.
 This is not the DLR, time doesn’t have signal failures.

 At my first couple months living near Canary Wharf, my life had been pretty mundane.
 It was a hard pill to swallow when I used to have the whole day to elongate whatever stuff I had to do in university, now I had to give 8 hours of my life to work, another 8 hours, if available, to sleep; and then there would be my 8 hours of home time, when I would be making dinner, chilling with my housemates and looking out to the sea.